How To Stop Overthinking In A Relationship, According To Experts

 5. Your Mind Is Always In The Future

 If you're constantly worrying about what your relationship will be like two months from now or what you two are going to be doing for Christmas, you may be overthinking your relationship too much.
-"Focus on the present," couples therapist, Alisha Powell, PhD, tells Bustle.
+"Focus on the present," couples therapist, Dr. Alisha Powell, PhD, tells Bustle.
 "Instead of always thinking about what the future holds and the end goal of the relationship, take time to enjoy whatever phase you’re in currently."

 6. You're Always Wondering What Your Partner Really Thinks Of You

-"Overthinking occurs when someone doesn’t have the confidence to trust their intuition around the emotions they’re feeling within the relationship," Emmy Brunner, psychotherapist, and CEO of The Recover Clinic, tells Bustle.
+"Overthinking occurs when someone doesn’t have the confidence to trust their intuition around the emotions they’re feeling within the relationship," Emmy Brunner, psychotherapist and CEO of The Recover Clinic, tells Bustle.
 "As such, they engage in a cycle of overanalyzing situations because they haven’t learned to tune in and trust their emotional signals."

 When you're looking for a sense of security that your partner really loves you, looking for outside validation may create more worry.
 "Consequently, they will seek out reasons to validate their insecurity, such as constructing scenarios without proof merely to justify their emotions — indicative of a self-fulfilling prophecy," Brunner says.

 Instead of worrying so much about what your partner really is or isn't thinking about you or the relationship, fall back in love with yourself.
 Make peace with who you are and what you bring to the relationship.
 "There’s no real success without deep personal fulfillment," she says.
 "I’ve gained the deepest sense of peace and fulfillment through nurturing the core relationship that I have with myself, and learning to listen and trust my own intuition."
-When you're at peace with yourself, you're more likely to realize which thoughts are just thoughts and which ones are actual fact.
+When you're at peace with and comfortable with yourself, you're more likely to realize which thoughts are just thoughts and which ones are actual fact.

 7. You Always Question What Your Partner Actually Means When They Say Something